-With the 50th Anniversary of Walt Disney World upon us, many of us are starting to plan our next trip.
+With the 100th Anniversary of the Walt Disney Company upon us, many of us are starting to plan our next trip.
 Going to Disney World is no longer a “we can wing it” kind of vacation.
 Even the most laid-back travelers will need to do a little pre-planning for their trip.
 Planning aside, there are also a handful of Disney World essentials that will make your experience so much better.
 Being prepared for the unforeseen (because the unforeseen WILL happen), can take a little (or a lot) of the stress out of your trip.

 This is a no-brainer.
 In the world of Disney World essentials, this is #1.
 You’ll be in the bright Florida sun for hours on end.
 You’ll want to apply before leaving your hotel room, and reapply every few hours during the day.
 I tend to favor Neutrogena’s sunscreens for their high SPF level options, non-greasy feel, and the bottle size – you can still have plenty to get you through the day without taking up a ton of room in your bag.

 Sunscreen is, indeed, readily available in the parks and resort gift shops, but be prepared to pay a significantly higher price for the convenience.
 Grab it before you go, and don’t forget your scalp and ears!

 Also – bring along a little aloe vera gel in case sunburns do happen.